paulproteus/normal/README.md

 normal
 ======

-You've used LESS and STYLUS and SASS and you're sick of 'em...
+You've used LESS and MORE and STYLUS and SASS and you're sick of 'em...

 ...that's where normal comes in!